urbit/docs/docs/arvo/internals/ford/runes.md

 ### `//` include a file by relative path

 `// <rel-path>` parses `rel-path` as a hoon twig, and then adds the resulting twig to the subject.
-It's similar to `#include` in C. Note that the result type of this rune is not a horn, but just a hoon twig, so its result can't be used as an argument to other runes that expect a horn.
+Note that the result type of this rune is not a horn, but just a hoon twig, so its result can't be used as an argument to other runes that expect a horn.

 Example:
 ```